The HRL’s GP Series

 The HRL is now focused on developing the hydroplane racing industry and taking the sport to another level by giving it a strong image.

 The calendar presently includes 10 weekends of competition, spread from May to September, and attracts thousands of spectators to each event.
-From Stuart, Florida, to Salaberry-de-Valleyfield and the Thousand Islands, each site stands out by the competitiveness of its racetracks.
+From Detroit to Salaberry-de-Valleyfield and the Thousand Islands, each site stands out by the competitiveness of its racetracks.